Conditions of award

 - 12 months for all applicants to the Department of Law (LAW) and the Robert Schuman Centre for Advanced Studies (RSCAS).

-- 12 or 24 months for applicants to the Department of Economics (ECO), Department of History and Civilisation (HEC) and Department of Political and Social Sciences (SPS).
+- 12 or 24 months for applicants to the Department of Economics (ECO), Department of History (HEC) and Department of Political and Social Sciences (SPS).

 - 24 months for applicants to the School of Transnational Governance.